MGIC: Multigrid-in-Channels Neural Network Architectures: Multigrid-in-channels CNN architectures

 The transfer operators play an important role in multigrid methods.
 In classical methods, the restriction $R$ maps the fine-level state of the iterative solution onto the coarse grid, and the prolongation $P$ acts in the opposite direction, interpolating the coarse solution back to the fine grid.
 Clearly, in the coarsening process we lose information, since we reduce the dimension of the problem and the state of the iterate.
 The key idea is to design $P$ and $R$ such that the coarse problem captures the subspace that is causing the fine-grid process to be inefficient.
 This results in two complementary processes: the fine-level steps (dubbed as \emph{relaxations} in multigrid literature), and the coarse grid correction.

 To keep the computations low, at the $j$-th level we choose $R_j$ to be a grouped $1\times1$ convolution that halves the number of channels of its operand.
 We choose $P_j$ to have the transposed structure of $R_j$.
 For $R_j$ and $P_j$ we choose the same number of groups as in the CNN-block , e.g., for $R_0$ it will be $\frac{c_{\rm in}}{s_g}$ groups.
 The operators $R_j$ take groups of channels of size $s_g$ and using a $1\times1$ convolution distills the information to $\frac{s_g}{2}$ channels.
 Similarly, the operators $P_j$ interpolate the coarse channels back to the higher channel dimension using grouped $1\times1$ convolutions.
-This choice for the transfer operators corresponds to aggregation-based multigrid coarsening \cite{treister2011fly}, where aggregates (groups) of variables are averaged to form a coarse grid variable.
+This choice for the transfer operators corresponds to aggregation-based multigrid coarsening \cite{vanvek1996algebraic}, where aggregates (groups) of variables are averaged to form a coarse grid variable.
 In Sec. \ref{sec:representation_experiment}, we exemplify that the transfer operators preserve essential information of all channels.

 The weights of the transfer operators are learned as part of the optimization, and are initialized by positive weights with row-sums of 1.
-The purpose of this initialization is that the feature maps will not vanish as we multiply them by consecutive restrictions $R_j$ to start the MGIC-block.
+This initialization ensures that feature maps do not vanish as we multiply them by consecutive restrictions $R_j$ to start the MGIC-block (in the first loop of Alg. \ref{alg:MGStep}) at the beginning of the training process.
+From this initialization we optimize the weights during training.
+This is also motivated by similar works on trained optimization algorithms~\cite{HochreiterLearning} and their success in imaging applications~\cite{ hammernik2018learning}.